geekscrapy/binGraph/README.md

 - Allow user to explicitly define colour to be used for each ```--ibytes``` value.
 - Place graph generation into their own modules
+- Read from stdin for use with other tools such as Didier Stevens's zipdump.py